Dannelysbeth/SimplePaymentApp/README.md

-Java app with Stripe as a payment provider part 2
+Java app with Stripe as a payment provider